Madahin/rule110Cuda/README.md

 ## compilation

-you may need to change your target device in CMakeList.txt, see [this](https://en.wikipedia.org/wiki/CUDA#Supported_GPUs) page a change the number in arch and code corresponding to your device
+you may need to change your target device in CMakeList.txt, see [this](https://en.wikipedia.org/wiki/CUDA#Supported_GPUs) page and change the number in arch and code (line 11) corresponding to your device

 compiling is as simple as :
 ```bash